kevinforrestconnors/OutcropVR/README.md

 2. Place `objdem.unitypackage` somewhere you can find it.
 Open Unity and select `Assets/Import Package/Custom Package...`

-3. Make sure `MakeLandscape.cs` is in a top-level folder called Editor.

-4. Find the line within `MakeLandscape.cs` that says `FileName="/usr/local/Cellar/python3/3.6.3/Frameworks/Python.framework/Versions/3.6/bin/python3.6"` and change the string to your python 3 path.
+3. Find the line within `MakeLandscape.cs` that says `FileName="/usr/local/Cellar/python3/3.6.3/Frameworks/Python.framework/Versions/3.6/bin/python3.6"` and change the string to your python 3 path.

 ## Usage